Eastwick College

 December 2019 - Present.

-Upon successful completion of this course, students will be able to: properly build a computer system; install, configure, and maintain Windows; have an extensive knowledge of processor history and types of processors; describe historical and conceptual theories on each individual component; use the proper field terminology to discuss how the components work.
+Upon successful completion of this course, students will be able to: properly build a computer system; install, configure, and maintain Windows; have an extensive knowledge of processor history and types of processors; describe historical and conceptual theories on each individual component; and use the proper field terminology to discuss how the components work.

 54 hours (12 weeks)